Coronavirus Disease 2019 (COVID-19) Updates

 The City wants to make sure our residents and businesses are informed, so we will continue to provide frequent updates to our website, and refresh the links from the Federal, State, and County governments/agencies, while also giving you the ability to get your questions answered and take care of City business that you might have.
 We encourage residents and businesses to visit this page, the other resources listed at the bottom of this page, the City’s website and social media channels (Facebook and Twitter ) for additional information, as well as signing up for emergency alerts.

-- Weekly messages are sent by text message, email, and/or a voice call, depending on the importance.
+- Messages will be sent by text message, email, and/or a voice call, depending on the importance.
 The message concludes with a link that directs residents, businesses, and others within the City’s geo-fence to go to a specific page (currently this page) on the City’s website.

 - If an urgent message needs to be sent, this same system will be used, and additional directions will be provided within the call.

 - If you missed the call, and you want to hear the recording, call (248) 963-0751.

 - Sign-up here to receive messages from the City or text "Join ReadyRochester" to 30890.

 The City Hall and other City buildings are open on Mondays, Wednesdays, and Fridays from 10:00 a.m. to 2:00 p.m.

 - Although City Hall and Public Works Campus have limited open hours, the public, residents, businesses, and contractors, can get many of your City related questions answered by calling City Hall at (248) 733-3700.
 Please leave a voicemail message, with your name, phone number, the reason you called, and a staff member will return your call.

 - City Council and other meetings will continue to take place virtually.
 Details on how to participate by following link rochestermi.org/virtual

 - Finance questions can be answered by sending an email to: email@example.com